chloelee767/zb4171-monocle/README.md

 ## Quick start

+Clone this repo, then follow the instructions below.

 ### 1. Downloading and preprocessing the Tabula Muris dataset <a id='quick-start-dataset'></a>

 1. Download the droplet data from the Tabula Muris dataset